riscv-boom/riscv-boom/docs/sections/instruction-fetch-stage.rst

 The Fetch Buffer
 ----------------

-:term:`Fetch Packets<Fetch Packet>` coming from the i-cache are placed into a :term:`Fetch Buffer` .
-The :term:`Fetch Buffer` helps to decouple the instruction fetch :term:`Front-end` from the execution pipeline in the :term:`Back-end`.
+:term:`Fetch Packet` s coming from the i-cache are placed into a :term:`Fetch Buffer` .
+The :term:`Fetch Buffer` helps to decouple the instruction fetch :term:`Front-end` from the execution pipeline in the :term:`Back-end` .

 The :term:`Fetch Buffer` is parameterizable.
 The number of entries can be changed and whether the buffer is implemented as a “flow-through" queue [2]_ or not can be toggled.

-The :term:`Fetch Target Queue`
+The Fetch Target Queue
 ----------------------

 The :term:`Fetch Target Queue` is a queue that holds the PC received from the i-cache and the branch prediction info associated with that address.
-It holds this information for the pipeline to reference during the executions of its :term:`Micro-Op (UOP)` s.
+It holds this information for the pipeline to reference during the executions of its :term:`Micro-Ops (UOPs)<Micro-Op (UOP)>` .
 It is dequeued by the ROB once an instruction is committed and is updated during pipeline redirection/mispeculation.